vuteto4444/oss-ai-prototyping-prompting-bible/README.md

 - Want to help?
 Open an issue or submit a PR with improvements, new prompt patterns, or real-world examples.
 - Maintainers will review changes, but direction is community-driven.

-## Source
-Originally derived from a user-supplied playbook dated **Jan 16, 2025**, then formatted and organized for community use.